 Many of these positions exist in government, nonprofits, and jobs outside traditional business roles.

-Alternative Jobs and Careers for Professionals with an MBA
+Alternative Careers for MBA Graduates

 The NMU Global MBA Program